 Today, hypervisors see widespread use running VMs on shared server hardware.
-A hypervisor manages the allocation of physical resources, supervises each “guest” operating system’s access to the underlying hardware, and allows VMs to function as separate, isolated systems.
+A hypervisor manages the allocation of physical resources, supervises each 'guest' operating system’s access to the underlying hardware, and allows virtual machines to function as separate, isolated systems.

 With no additional OS overhead, type 1 hypervisors are usually faster and more secure, making them more suited to data centres and large-scale cloud applications.
 On the other hand, type 2 hypervisors are generally easier to install and manage, with the benefit of an OS already in place.

 The virtualisation provided by a hypervisor differs from operating-system-level virtualisation, or containerisation.
 Containers share a single OS kernel, so a complete guest OS isn’t needed for each containerised application.

 This means that, a lot of the time, it makes sense to run an application in a container, not a full-blown virtual machine.
 But hypervisors can still have an important role to play, with containers themselves often running on VMs.

 So it’s more a case of containers and hypervisors finding synergy together, rather than one replacing the other.
 For example, instead of running each application on its own virtual machines, a more efficient setup could utilise fewer VMs, each hosting multiple containerised applications.